bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/channel-jamming-on-the-lightning-network.md

 Speaker 2: 00:43:41

-So Tobentax for lightning sounds amazing.
+So Tobin tax for lightning sounds amazing.
 So to speak.
 Any other thoughts?